The attention bottleneck

 It won’t fight for an idea in the face of internal critique and market indifference.

-The truth is: attention doesn’t come from creative safety.
-It comes from decisions that feel awkward at first - because they’re actually distinct.
+Attention doesn’t come from creative safety.
+It comes from decisions that feel awkward at first because they’re actually distinct.

 Take the Jaguar rebrand.

 The creative direction was widely mocked - elegant heritage swapped for a sterile future.
-The creativity and the execution felt hollow.
+The execution felt hollow.

-But imagine if they’d truly committed with depth.
-If every brand touchpoint, every ad, every driving experience carried that new aesthetic, done right, with consistency and conviction and proper consideration.
+But imagine if they’d truly committed.
+If every brand touchpoint, every ad, every driving experience carried that new aesthetic with consistency and conviction.
 Over time, the awkwardness would soften.
 Memory would take hold.

 The problem wasn’t just the design.
-It was the lack of human risk on the line.
+It was the lack of intent to endure.

 Because what makes something distinctive isn’t just the idea.
-It’s what you put into it to make it distinct and how long you are prepared to live with it.
+It’s how long you live with it.

 AI can’t do that.